LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/whatsapp-quick-start.md

 isNew: true
 ---

-Connect WhatsApp to the Conversational Cloud.
+The following instructions will guide you through connecting [WhatsApp Business](/messaging-channels-whatsapp-business.html) to the Conversational Cloud.
+Please observe the requirements carefully.
+If you have any questions, please feel free to contact our WhatsApp team by email: [whatsapp-lp@liveperson.com](mailto:whatsapp-lp@liveperson.com).

 ## Requirements: